Homepage

 Marrero Cruz attacks Cubans who use social media and accuses them of being "subversives."

-Neither prices nor censorship can stop Cubans: Instagram usage skyrockets within the island
+Neither prices nor censorship can stop Cubans: Instagram usage is skyrocketing on the island

-Fifty years after the Spanish transition, we Cubans should apply its lessons to our country
+Fifty years after the Spanish transition, Cubans should apply its lessons to our country

 Sandro Castro will enter the currency exchange market with his own exchange rate

-The UN allocates over 74 million dollars to Cuba to address the emergency caused by Hurricane Melissa
+The UN allocates more than 74 million dollars to Cuba to address the emergency caused by Hurricane Melissa

 Santiago de Cuba remains nearly cut off: Only 3% of telecommunications services have been restored

-The government ensures that communication has been restored in the province of Granma
+The government claims that communications have been restored in the province of Granma

-A young Cuban shows in a video how Holguín looked after Hurricane Melissa passed
+A young Cuban demonstrates in a video how Holguín looks after the passage of Hurricane Melissa

 Cubans react to the offer of humanitarian aid from the U.S. following the devastating impact of Hurricane Melissa